stavroslee/xmtp-agent-examples/README.md

 ## Examples

-- [gm](/examples/gm/): A simple agent that replies to all text messages with "gm".
+- [gm](/examples/gm/): A multi-purpose agent that supports:
+  - Group chat management
+  - Update group metadata
+  - remove yourself out of a group
+  - Following users and get messages when they send a transaction
+  - requesting a side channel be set up with expiring messages
 - [gpt](/examples/gpt/): An example using GPT API's to answer messages.

 > See all the available [examples](/examples/).